Could you recognise a Heart Attack?

 What is the First Aid Treatment?

-A heart attack is a life threatening medical emergency – call 999 immediately
+A heart attack is a life threatening medical emergency – call 999 immediately.
+The call handler will talk you througth what to do.

 Whilst waiting for the ambulance, it may be beneficial to sit the person in the ‘W’ position – with their back against a wall, their knees bent and the feet flat on the floor.